fgaensslen/AnniversaryAchievements/README.md

 - English
 - German
+- Spanish (EU) - thanks to milotic03

-For both languages, almost all achievements use original Blizzard texts and icons.
+All languages use original Blizzard texts and icons.

 Using another WoW client language may cause some achievements not to work properly.